Introduction / History

 Hinduism, animism, and shamanism are deeply entrenched in Tipera daily life.
 At present, four missions agencies are working among the people, but very few villagers are Christians.
 Only persistent intercession can break the strongholds over the lives of the Tipera.

-* Ask the Holy Spirit to bless the efforts of the four missions agencies that are currently working among the Tipera.
+Ask the Holy Spirit to bless the efforts of missions agencies that are currently working among the Tipera.

-* Ask the Lord to bring forth a triumphant Tipera church for the glory of His name!
+Ask the Lord to bring forth a strong and growing Tipera church for the glory of His name!